EfiLygda/Multi-Modal-Deep-Learning-Model-for-Alzheimer-s-Disease-Classification/README.md

 * `Details.md`: Contains a brief outline of the preprocessing used for the MRIs, the training of the model and lastly the results.

 ## License
-This project is licensed under the terms of the Apache-2.0 license.
+This project is licensed under the terms of the `Apache-2.0 license`.

 ## Status
 > Done